Modified Axelrod Model Showing Opinion Convergence And Polarization In Realistic Scale-Free Networks: Deficiencies Of The Axelrod Model And Our Remedy

+Clearly, the Euclidean distance of the new opinions of the selected feature trait between the two agents increases or remains unchanged upon interaction. \end{enumerate}

+The opinion evolution in Step~\ref{Rule:evolution} is repeated $N t/2$ times, where $t$ is the average number of interactions an agent has with its neighbors. \end{enumerate}

-Note that we use the probability distribution $\mathcal{N}_h(0,0.5)$ to initialize opinions to avoid opinion bias as well as to give an initial opinion diversity in our initial ensemble.
-Last but not least, we remark that our evolution rules do not change the nature of the agent pairs picked in Step~\ref{Rule:evolution} in the sense that they are similar (dissimilar) before and after the interaction.
+Note that we use the probability distribution $\mathcal{N}_t(0,0.5)$ to initialize opinions to avoid opinion bias as well as to give an initial opinion diversity in our initial ensemble.
+In addition, our evolution rules do not change the nature of the agent pairs picked in Step~\ref{Rule:evolution} in the sense that they are similar (dissimilar) before and after the interaction.
 Nevertheless, the nature of each of the picked agents with its other neighbors may change after the interaction.
+Last but not least, we stress that for all the subsequent simulations that study the eventual system behavior, the average number of interactions an agent has with its neighbors $t$ is chosen to be large enough for the system to approach equilibration.